 You will be asked...

-What is the toughest problem you've had to face, and how did you overcome it?
+What major problem have you encountered and how did you deal with it?

 - Questions that require critical thinking or example problems to solve